adaricmar/SupaPing/README.md

 On Windows, open the .exe and leave it open in the background.
 Switch to Dota 2, and hold ALT to ping.

+On Linux, cd to the directory where the executable is.

+Then,

+      sudo chmod 777 SupaPing

+to give yourself permissions to execute it.
+Then,

+      ./SupaPing [OPTIONS] [DEVICE ID]

+Options:

-On Linux, cd to the directory where the executable is, do a sudo chmod 777 to give yourself permissions to run it, and do ./SupaPing.
-Switch to Dota 2, and hold ALT to ping.
-Running SupaPing with the -r argument will give you a randomly-determined delay between pings, as an alternative to as-fast-as-possible.
+-r to set a random delay between pings, as an alternative to as-fast-as-possible.

 Compiling